gla-rad/eNav-MessageBroker/README.md

     mvn clean package

-## How to use this image
+## How to Run

-This image can be used in two ways (based on the use or not of the Spring Cloud Config server).
+This service can be used in two ways (based on the use or not of the Spring Cloud Config server).
 * Enabling the cloud config client and using the configurations located in an online repository.